 Recipients on the never-contact list (configured via neverContactList preference) are unconditionally blocked.

-Message content is scanned against 7 regex patterns:
+Message content is scanned against credential and secret patterns:

 | Pattern | Detects |